IleaDorin/APD-MapReduce/README.md

 3. A text document containing all the file names.

 All the threads are created simultaneously.
-Mapper threads parse the files and insert the words into a `concurrent_hash_map` along with the IDs of the files containing each word.
-The `concurrent_hash_map` ensures safe insertion and prevents race conditions.
+Mapper threads parse the files and insert the words into a `concurrent_map` along with the IDs of the files containing each word.
+The `concurrent_map` ensures safe insertion and prevents race conditions.
 Reducer threads create separate files for each letter and sort the words based on:
 1. The number of files containing the word (descending order).
 2. Alphabetical order as a tie-breaker.